Login

 Chart depicting annual principal and interest amounts with a series of extra payments.

-If you are a blogger, feel free to export () any of the charts you create and to post them on your site to help prove your point!
+If you are a blogger, you may export () any chart you create and post it on your site to support your analysis.

 What do you think?

-Is a biweekly loan for you?
-As always, leave your comments or questions below.
-Feel free to tell me what you need.
+Is a biweekly loan appropriate for you?
+You may leave comments or questions below.
+Let me know what information you need.

 • When applying a lump sum payment to reduce balance of a land contract, should a new amortization schedule be done, using the old balance minus the payment?
 Or do you just calculate the amount as a number of payments and pick up the schedule down the payment line?